 You know, things have gone chaotic within the game industry and community these days.
-I was about to make several posts; one about 2XKO, one about how a Mana fighting game works and one about PlayStation's 30th Anniversary, but I have to talk about this news piece that blew up and it's even worse somehow!
+I was about to make a blog post about 2XKO.
+And then I was about to make the next one about the next Mana title followed by the one about PlayStation's 30th Anniversary, but I have to talk about this news piece that blew up and it's even worse somehow!
 Concord has died after two weeks.
 So here we are, ladies and gentlemen.
 After eight years of development, Concord has flopped real bad after its release on August 23rd and two weeks later, the game was taken offline and dead.
-For those of you who loved the game, be sure to show up to its funeral and bring it some flowers.
+For those of you who actually loved the game, be sure to show up to its funeral and bring it some flowers.

 If you don't know what is going on regarding Concord's failure in performance and life, Firewalk Studios game director, Ryan Ellis has posted his article regarding the game.
 And it shows that the game's servers will be taken down offline on September 6th, which it did.
-So it's official that Concord's servers have been taken offline.
+But he said that the game will be taken offline while they explore better options including those that will better reach players.
 This is where it stands now that Concord is no longer listed on PS5 and Steam and on retailers that sell physical copies.
 I'm gonna tell you what made Concord flopped real hard with 25,000 copies in sales.

 The reception of its two gameplay trailers were poor that they were dislike bombed.
 Many people suggested that Sony and Firewalk should've delayed the game a bit to change its business model that relied on people to spend $40 on a hero shooter as other competitors are free-to-play.
 This wasn't the problem with Overwatch 1 because it was $60 dollars.
 It's clear that Sony and Firewalk should've delayed the game a bit before releasing to differentiate from Overwatch and Apex Legends.
 However, the majority of people that aren't interested are actually happy that Concord flopped due to the trailers' poor reception, the pricing of $40, the characters and generic maps that lacked inspiration.
 I was interested in getting Concord and I never played it, but personally, I'm glad I did not get it in case it flops, and it did.
 That has to be the biggest flop I have experienced and it's probably the worst since Sanjay and Craig.